 Characteristics of the Chinese lingerie & underwear market

 China lingerie market is in the midst of consolidation.
 Chinese women now spend around 10% of their clothing spending on lingerie, which illustrates a rapidly opening market.
 On one hand, the growing demand for lingerie, especially in the high-end market, has been drawing big international brands to the mainland.
 On the other hand, the lower-end market has been saturated with domestic products and brands, few of which stand out.

 The resulting fierce competition has left domestic lingerie companies with falling profits, though some are finding ways to set themselves apart.

-China’s Underwear & Lingerie market continues its growth
+China’s underwear and lingerie market continues its growth

-The market increases each year by 20% since 2009, a big opportunity for foreign brands to respond to the needs of the Chinese people.
+The market has increased each year by 20% since 2009, a big opportunity for foreign brands to respond to the needs of the Chinese people.
 China’s Lingerie Market is expected to experience rapid growth in the next 10 years.

 The Chinese Lingerie market was valued at $26.36 billion in 2020 and is projected to reach $42.51 billion by 2026, growing at a CAGR of 6% in the forecast period and $73.8 billion by 2030 (source).
 In fact, in 2020, China women’s lingerie market represented over 60% of the overall market.